Legendrian contact homology in the product of a punctured Riemann surface and the real line: Knot diagrams

-We call a finite collection of curves $C$ in the square model of $P$ for a \emph{prefront} if there exists a collection of Legendrian curves $C'$ in $D\times \R$ such that the front projection to the $zx$ plane is $C$.
+We call a finite collection of curves $C$ in the square, modelling the projecting out the $y$-coordinate in $D\times R$, for a \emph{prefront} if there exists a collection of Legendrian curves $C'$ in $D\times \R$ such that the front projection to the $zx$ plane is $C$.
 Note that any such collection of Legendrian curves is unique, since the $y$-coordinate of the curves can be regained from the front diagram by solving the equation $dz=ydx$.

 \begin{definition} We call a prefront $C$ \emph{admissible} for every curve $\gamma\in C$ the endpoints of $\gamma$ lie on marked intervals.
 Furthermore we require that $\gamma$ is transversal to every marked interval.
-We also demand that for each associated (by the handle) pair of intervals $I$ and $I'$ the same number of endpoints lie on both. \end{definition} \begin{remark} Any generic prefront will be obeying the same rules as a standard front diagram in $\R^3$, i.e. no vertical tangents, and the only singularities are semi-cubical cusps and transverse self-intersections. \end{remark}
+We also demand that for each associated (by the open handle) pair of intervals $I$ and $I'$ the same number of endpoints lie on both. \end{definition} \begin{remark} Any generic prefront will be obeying the same rules as a standard front diagram in $\R^3$, i.e. no vertical tangents, and the only singularities are semi-cubical cusps and transverse self-intersections. \end{remark}

 Given an admissible prefront $F$ we identify the endpoints of the curves in $F$ in the following manner.
-For each pair of associated intervals $I$ and $I'$ the endpoints on $I$ is identified with the endpoints on $I'$ in the order which preserves the orientation of the boundary of the square.
+For each pair of associated intervals $I$ and $I'$ the endpoints on $I$ are identified with the endpoints on $I'$ in the order which preserves the orientation of the boundary of the square.
 The curve $\gamma$ obtained in this manner is called the \emph{completed} prefront.

-\begin{definition} Given a admissible prefront $F$ with a completed prefront $\gamma$ we call $F$ a \emph{front diagram} if $\gamma$ is an self transverse immersion of a circle, except for some finite number of points where the image is a semi-cubical cusp. \end{definition}
+\begin{definition} Given an admissible prefront $F$ with a completed prefront $\gamma$ we call $F$ a \emph{front diagram} if $\gamma$ is an self transverse immersion of a circle, except for some finite number of points where the image is a semi-cubical cusp. \end{definition}

-\begin{definition} Given a generic front diagram $F$ we call the knot diagram $\hat F$ the resolution of $F$ if $\hat F$ is obtained by replacing every crossing, every right and left cusp and every associated interval pair (where the pairing is by the handle) as depicted in Figure \ref{resolution}, noting the different resolutions depending on if such a interval is the upper or lower in the pair. \end{definition} \begin{remark} Note that this resolution for front diagrams which are affine (i.e. never enter the handles) is the resolution presented by Ng in \cite{NG1}. \end{remark}
+\begin{definition} Given a generic front diagram $F$ we call the knot diagram $\hat F$ the resolution of $F$ if $\hat F$ is obtained by replacing every crossing, every right and left cusp and every associated interval pair (where the pairing is by the handle) as depicted in Figure \ref{resolution}, noting the different resolutions depending on if such a interval is the upper or lower in the pair. \end{definition} \begin{remark} Note that this resolution for front diagrams which are affine (i.e. never enter the open handles) is the resolution presented by Ng in \cite{NG1}. \end{remark}